ejbest/terraform-testing/study/review0.md

     Terraform = "true"
   }
 }

-Your answer is incorrect
-aws_subnet.private_subnet.id
 </pre>

+Answer is incorrect
+- aws_subnet.private_subnet.id

 4. To list all resources in the current state, you can use the command __
 <pre>